-The main contribution of the study was the analysis of the novel application of loss functions: Quantile and GMADL loss, to train the Informer model to predict returns of Bitcoin.
-Predictions were then used to construct automated trading strategies which were compared against the Buy&Hold benchmark and the two benchmark strategies based on MACD and RSI technical indicators.
-The exhaustive analysis included the usage of different testing periods, different data intervals, and sensitivity analysis.
-It showed that the GMADL loss function allows to effectively train the machine learning model, which is able to provide meaningful signals for the trading strategy.
-Such a strategy can be deployed to provide higher yields than the Buy&Hold approach.
+The main contribution of the study was the analysis of the novel application of loss functions: Quantile and GMADL loss, to train Informer model to predict returns of Bitcoin and compare results with the better established approach of training the machine learning model with RMSE loss.
+Predictions of all three model types, were used to construct automated trading strategies which were compared against buy-and-hold benchmark and the two benchmark strategies based on MACD and RSI technical indicators.
+The exhaustive analysis included usage of different testing periods, different data intervals and sensitivity analysis.
+It showed that the GMADL loss function allows to effectively train the machine learning model, which is able to provide meaningful signal for the trading strategy.
+Such a strategy can be deployed to provide higher yields than the buy-and-hold approach.

 There are various directions in which the research could be extended.
-A more extensive sensitivity analysis could be carried out to better understand the impact of various hyperparameters on the strategies, especially in the case of Informer-based strategies and loss functions used for training the model.
-Another direction would be to test even higher data frequencies and explore whether the performance of the Informer-based model would be further improved.
+A more extensive sensitivity analysis could be carried to better understand the impact of various hyperparameters on the strategies, especially in case of Informer based strategies and loss functions used for training the model.
+Another direction would be to test even higher data frequencies and explore whether the performance of the Informer-based model with GMADL loss function would be further improved.
 Finally, datasets of other financial instruments could be used, to see whether the same strategies perform well on other data than Bitcoin.